-- Can be used in both diesel and gasoline engines
+- Pros: Prevents stalling and hesitation.
+Notes fuel economy improvements.
+Can be used in both diesel and gasoline engines.

 German-made Liqui Moly Jectron was originally designed for high-end cars like BMW and Mercedes Benz only.
 But, even if you’re not a fan of the German automotive industry, as long as your car runs on gasoline, Liqui Moly Jectron is a great choice for you.

 Liqui Moly Jectron can solve stalling, start-up problems, or any hesitation issues.
 You can also expect a better throttle response and smoother idling.
 It’s really easy to use because of its handy applicator.
 To get the best results, it’s best if you pour a bottle of it while the tank is half-full.
 Typically, one bottle should solve all your issues.

 Although it comes in a small bottle, it is still an affordable option considering the effects it has and how long they last.
 And it’s a blessing for old vehicles, as the immediate effect is present even when it comes to years of debris and gunk.

 - Pros: True budget friendly option.
 Easy to use; comes with an applicator.
 Smoother idle.